benpratkanis/Chirp-Bird-Classifier/README.md

 | **Classification Card** | Shows the predicted species, confidence score, and top alternative matches. |
 | **Species Info Window** | Displays detailed facts about the bird, including native range, habitat, diet, and vocalization descriptions. |
 | **Spectrogram View** | A dedicated full-width view of the generated spectrogram used by the AI, allowing you to "see" the sound. |

 ---

+## Future Roadmap

+1.  **Geospatial Integration:** Incorporate GPS and timestamp data to filter out non-native birds based on location and season.
+2.  **Sliding Window Inference:** Implement real-time scanning of long recordings to automatically detect and classify multiple bird calls without manual trimming.
+3.  **Multi-Label Classification:** Transition to a multi-label output to identify multiple species singing simultaneously in the same clip.

+---